Apply Now

 DETAILS

-The structure and function of the special senses, along with the endocrine, circulatory, lymphatic, respiratory, digestive, urinary and reproductive systems are stressed in this course.
-Laboratory experience will include cadaver study.
+This course will continue to apply foundational concepts of the human body as they relate to healthcare related disciplines.
+The structure and function of the special senses, along with the endocrine, circulatory, lymphatic, respiratory, digestive, urinary, and reproductive systems are explored in this course.
+Laboratory experience will include a multi-modal approach and will include cadaveric study.

 COM 101